 3) Does my current plan provide enough protected income to meet my essential expenses?

 Have you estimated your essential monthly expenses?
-The acronym M.U.G. is a simple framework to start this conversation that represents the various essential expenses people often need to cover in retirement, including things like a mortgage, utilities, groceries and transportation.
+Check off the Basics is a simple framework to start this conversation that represents the various essential expenses people often need to cover in retirement, including things like a mortgage, utilities, groceries and transportation.
 Calculate your monthly expenses and make sure that your financial plan can cover them with sources of protected lifetime income.

 4) Should we be looking to adjust my goals for the future?